mikaelho/tinysync/README.md

 ## Use Cases

-Simple syncing of Python data structures to file, to UI, or to another device.
+Sync Python dicts and other data structures to:

-* To file: Configuration files, keyed storage
+1. File: Configuration files, keyed storage
-* To UI: Reacting to changes in data model
+1. UI: Reacting to changes in data model
-* To another device: Differential data synchronization
+1. Another device: Differential data synchronization

-* Effortless access and updates to structured data, like a configuration file
-* Tracking and reacting to changes to large data structures
+### Sync with files

+Define structure with default values:

+  >>> default_conf = {
+  ...   'endpoint': {
+  ...     'protocol': 'HTTP',
+  ...     'address':  'docs.python.org' },
+  ...   'retry_intervals': [1, 3, 5]
+  ... }

+Give it to tracker with a name, and it will be persisted, by default as YAML, to a file called '<name>.yaml':

+  >>> from tracker import *
+  >>> conf = track(default_conf, 'config')

+Use the resulting object to access and update the data structure.
+All changes to the structure are automatically saved to the file.
+For dicts, you have the option of using attribute access (dot) syntax.

+  >>> conf['retry_intervals'].append(10)
+  >>> conf.endpoint.protocol
+  'HTTP'

+Default YAML format is nicely accessible if you want to directly edit the file.
+You can also use JSON, non-safe YAML and pickle - see instructions and fine print in the section Persistence options.

+### Sync UI

+### Sync between devices

 ## Features